Considered the spiritual capital of Thailand, Chiang Mai is a rollercoaster of experiences. Here are some of the best things to do in Chiang Mai!

 Where to stay in Chiang Mai

-These were my top two choices when I was looking – both are cheap, have WiFi and are conveniently located in the Old Town.
-For the record, I decided to go with the second one in the end:
+Below are my top two choices when I was looking – both are cheap, have WiFi and are conveniently located in the Old Town.
+Both are great value, but in the end, I went with the second option.

 Or… find your own accommodation!